-Sixth, our stock of theories informs retrodiction: theory enables us to look at the past in different ways and better understand our history (Trachtenberg, 2006: ch.
-2).
-For example, the democratic peace hypothesis was barely recognized before the early 1980s, but scholars have subsequently used it to account for periods of peace reaching far back into the past (Doyle, 1983; Weart, 1998).
-Similarly, the 'cult of the offensive' interpretation of the origins of World War I (Lynn-Jones, 1995; Van Evera, 1984) did not exist before the creation of offense-defense theory in the mid-1970s.
+"cult of the offensive" interpretation of the origins of World War I (Van Evera 1984, Lynn-Jones 1995) did not exist before the creation of offense-defense theory in the mid-1970s.
 Of course, we can also test a new theory by asking what the historical record should show if it is correct.
 Lastly, new theories by definition provide alternative ways of explaining past events, and thus provide tools for critiquing existing historical accounts.

 Seventh, theory is especially helpful when facts are sparse.
 In the absence of reliable information, we have little choice but to rely on theory to guide our analysis.
-As Jack Snyder (1984/1985) noted during the Cold War, the dearth of reliable facts about the Soviet Union made it necessary to rely on theory to understand what was going on inside that closed society.
+As Jack Snyder (1984-85) noted during the Cold War, the dearth of reliable facts about the Soviet Union made it necessary to rely on theory to understand what was going on inside that closed society.
 There is always the danger, however, that one might apply a familiar theory to a situation for which it is not applicable.
-Yet, when reliable information is at a premium, we are forced to rely more heavily on theory.
+Yet when reliable information is at a premium, we are forced to rely more heavily on theory.

 Theory can be particularly valuable for understanding novel situations, where we have few historical precedents to guide our thinking.
-For example, the invention of nuclear weapons in 1945 created a new set of strategic problems that led to the invention of deterrence theory and other related ideas (Kaplan, 1983: ch.
-6; Wohlstetter, 1959).
-Similarly, novel environmental challenges helped inspire Elinor Ostrom's Nobel Prizewinning work on managing natural resources more effectively (Ostrom, 1990).
-Lastly, the advent of unipolarity requires us to devise new theories to explain how this new configuration of power will affect world politics (Ikenberry et al., 2011; Monteiro, 2011/2012; Wohlforth, 1999).
+For example, the invention of nuclear weapons in 1945 created a new set of strategic problems that led to the invention of deterrence theory and other related ideas (Wohlstetter 1959; Kaplan 1983: chap.
+6).
+Similarly, novel environmental challenges helped inspire Elinor Ostrom's Nobel Prize-winning work on managing natural resources more effectively (Ostrom 1990).
+Lastly, the advent of unipolarity requires us to devise theories explaining how this new configuration of power will affect world politics (Wohlforth 1999; Monteiro 2011-12; Ikenberry et al 2011).

 Eighth, as discussed at greater length below, theory is critical for conducting valid empirical tests.
-Hypothesis testing depends on having a well-developed theory; otherwise, any tests we perform are likely to be of limited value.
+Hypothesis testing depends on having a well-developed theory; otherwise, any tests we perform are likely to be uninformative.
 In particular, our stock of theories can suggest causal factors that scholars might not have recognized and thus omitted from their analysis.
 Furthermore, theories are essential for defining key concepts, operationalizing them, and constructing suitable data sets.
-One must have a clear understanding of the theory being tested in order to know whether the things being measured or counted accurately reflect the concepts of interest.
+One must have a clear understanding of the theory being tested in order to know whether the things being measured or counted accurately reflect the concepts of interest.11

 In sum, social science consists of developing and testing theory.
 Both activities are essential to the enterprise.
-There are two possible dangers, therefore: (1) theorizing that pays too little attention to testing; and (2) empirical tests that pay too little attention to theory.
+There are two possible dangers, therefore: 1) theorizing that pays too little attention to testing, and 2) empirical tests that pay too little attention to theory.
 Because any discipline must perform both activities, the key issue is finding the optimal balance between them.
 As we will now show, the balance in IR has shifted away from theory and toward simplistic hypothesis testing, to the detriment of the field.